-The CCPC has statutory roles in relation to Alternative Dispute Resolution, credit intermediaries and the regulation of business relationships in the grocery sector.
+The CCPC has statutory roles in relation to Alternative Dispute Resolution and credit intermediaries.
+Until 01 April 2022, the CCPC also had a statutory role in the regulation of business relationships in the grocery sector.

 The Commission is accountable to the Minister for Enterprise, Trade and Employment and is responsible for ensuring good governance and performs this task by setting strategic objectives and targets and taking strategic decisions on all key business issues.
 The day-to-day management, control and direction of the CCPC are the responsibility of the Chairperson, the Members of the Commission and the senior management team.